The Freedom of Information Act

 Applicants may submit a complaint through the IDPC’s website by clicking here.

 Whenever a Public Authority communicates a decision to an Applicant that access to a document / information will be granted, the applicant shall also be invited to effect payment of fees (if applicable).
 Within 10 working days following payment, the Public Authority will provide the document / information in the same format as the applicant had originally requested or, if this is not possible, in any other format deemed appropriate by the Public Authority.
 Applicants who submit requests through the FOI portal (www.foi.gov.mt) may be provided with the possibility of downloading the document / information directly from the site.

 If no fee will be charged, the document / information will be provided within 10 working days following notification.
 The request shall be considered to have been abandoned by the applicant if payment is not effected within 20 working days following notification.

-Information provided according to Article 17 of the Freedom of Information Act may be viewed by accessing the links below or by contacting the
+Information provided according to Article 17 of the Freedom of Information Act may be viewed by accessing the above links or by contacting the:

 Freedom of Information Officer